mstemm/labs/security/falco/README.md

    ```

 There are also two configuration files that you will need to modify: `/etc/falco.yaml` and `/etc/falco_rules.yaml`.
-As you can guess, *falco.yaml* covers the daemon configuration and *falco_rules.yaml* the threat detection patters.
+As you can guess, *falco.yaml* covers the daemon configuration and *falco_rules.yaml* the threat detection patterns.

 By default, Falco only logs to *syslog*, let's edit it to enable file output, this way the exercises will be easier to follow.